Ossington

 We recommend using Chrome, Firefox, Edge, or Safari.

 Discover Toronto’s vibrant and diverse Little Italy.
-While the main drag runs east-west along bustling College Street, the community also includes stretches of Dundas Street West between Bathurst Street and Ossington Avenue.
-This charming district boasts a rich history dating back to the 1920s and is easily accessible via car, bus, streetcar or subway.
+While the main drag runs east-west along shop- and cafe-heavy College Street, the community also includes stretches of Dundas Street West between Bathurst Street and Ossington Avenue.
+This charming district boasts a rich history dating back to the 1920s (check out the Toronto Italian Walk of Fame!) and is easily accessible via car, bus, streetcar or subway.

 Discover the quieter side of Toronto’s Little Italy by walking side streets lined with Victorian-era houses before sitting on a lively patio with a cortado or Negroni.
-Food is a major draw here, with some of the best Italian restaurants in Toronto, as well as tasty vendor offerings during its annual street festivals.
+Food is a major draw here, with some of the best Italian restaurants in Toronto, as well as tasty vendor offerings during its annual Taste of Little Italy festival.

-College Street, Toronto’s nightlife is a strong draw.
+Toronto’s College Street nightlife is a strong draw.
 Hail Mary is a speakeasy that draws a youthful crowd with its DJ, drink deals, neon-lit glow, plus an inclusive no cover charge/no guest list policy.
 (There’s also a photo booth, so you can commemorate your night out.)

 More College Street nightlife worth a peep: Track & Field (located on street level beneath Hail Mary), where you can play bocce, tabletop shuffleboard or hit the dance floor; and El Convento Rico, a College Street institution.
 The Latin 2SLGBTQ+ focused nightclub is locally loved for its drag shows, dancing and ladies’ nights.

-Or catch a comedy show at the Royal Theatre, a former rep cinema that has found new life hosting standup performances and candlelight concerts (classical live music concerts that take place in the glow of thousands of LED candles).
+Or catch a comedy show at the historic Royal Theatre, a former rep cinema that was built in 1939 and has found new life hosting standup performances and candlelight concerts (classical live music concerts that take place in the glow of thousands of LED candles).

 Trattoria Taverniti will transport you to Nona’s kitchen.
 Begin your dining adventure with antipasto before indulging in a plate of house-made pasta.